poolshark-protocol/fin-token/README.md

 _ERC-7281: Sovereign Bridged Tokens_

-#### Safety
-This is experimental software and is provided on an "as is" and "as available" basis.

-We do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

-Please always include your own thorough tests to make sure this repository works correctly with your code.

 #### EVM Compatibility
 Some parts of this repository may not be compatible with chains with partial EVM equivalence.